Tacoma Opera celebrates 50 years of growth and success with a performance of the famed opera Carmen in February.

 To many, operas seem elitist and can be perceived as exclusive, but the Tacoma Opera strives to be the opposite, Koran said.
 It prides itself on being accessible by using more intimate theaters and by keeping ticket prices affordable.
 The goal is to draw locals who may not otherwise see an opera.

 For its 50th anniversary, they’re performing two popular operas and one operetta.
-In the fall, it’s opening with The Marriage of Figaro by Wolfgang Amadeus Mozart in the Rialto.
-For the 50th celebration, it will perform Carmen by Georges Bizet in the Pantages, the theater it’s most traditionally associated with.
+In the fall, it opened with The Marriage of Figaro by Wolfgang Amadeus Mozart in the Rialto.
+For the 50th celebration, it will perform Carmen.
 The season is closing with the operetta The Merry Widow by Franz Lehár, one of the most popular operettas ever written, in the Rialto.

 “I think the operas are exciting,” Koran said.
 “I think that someone as myself, in my position, it really is about the operas.
 For me, any Mozart opera is a delight to work on.
 Carmen is one of the great operas of all time, and then The Merry Widow is also just a tremendously enjoyable and fun experience, not just to watch, but to be a part of.”